arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 Even though we lost the fluent syntax, at least the block has just one level, which makes it easier to read and navigate.

 By using coroutines Arrow provides a specialization that enables readable async/await style code for any Monad.
-This specialization can be accessed using the function binding on any Monad, and the method bind for chaining using the Monad's flatMap.
+This specialization can be accessed using the function binding on any Monad, and the method bind for chaining using the Monad's `flatMap`.

 ```kotlin
 fun <F> bookSpeakersFlights(M: Monad<F>): Kind<F, Reservation> =